-In addition, we have lawyers that speak Italian, Greek, Croatian and German.
+In addition, we have lawyers that speak Italian, Croatian and German.

 World Congress on Family Law and Children’s Rights

-Managing Partner Sally Nicholes is a Board Member and the Vice Chair of the World Congress on Family Law and Children’s Rights.
-In 2017 the 7th World Congress was held in Dublin, Ireland.
-Sally Nicholes opened the conference.
+Managing Partner Sally Nicholes and Partner Nadine Udorovic at the 7th World Congress on Family Law and Children’s Rights in Dublin, 2017

 Members of our International Law interest group at Nicholes Family Lawyers regularly prepare Blog Posts with a focus on current international developments.
 Read our international blog here: https://nicholeslaw.com.au/category/international_family_law/